 Did the Propane Company That Filled the Tank Own It?

 In many cases, the company that fills the tank owns the tank, also referred to as the “cylinder” in regulations and training manuals.
 If the homeowner leased the tank, the company is responsible for maintenance and repairs, and for replacing the tank when needed.
-If there is an out-of-date regulator or other part, the company is required to remove it and replace it with a new part.
+If there is an out-of-date part like a regulator, the company is required to remove it and replace it with a new part.

 Can We also Sue an Appliance Manufacturer or Heating and Air Conditioning Company?